gonstoll/argentinians-who-code/README.md

 ### Production

-The first thing you need to do is to connect [Drizzle](https://orm.drizzle.team) (the ORM) with your remote Turso database.
-For that, with your Turso CLI installed retrieve your Turso credentials by executing:
+The first thing you'd need to do is to connect [Drizzle](https://orm.drizzle.team) (the ORM) with your remote Turso database.
+For that, with your Turso CLI installed, retrieve your Turso credentials by
+executing:

 ```shell
 turso db show --url {database-name} && turso db tokens create {database-name}